Estimated reading time: 6 minutes

-Let’s assume you’ve already chosen the right site for your trees (we explain how to plan your orchard in this blog).
+Let’s assume you’ve already planned your orchard and chosen the right site for your fruit trees).

 You might even have done some earlier soil preparation, like planting a green manure crop or digging in some compost or manure.
 You may have deep-ripped the site.